Preetham00x/MyVolumeControl/README.md

 ## 🚀 About the App

 The Volume Control App works as a replacement for the device’s physical volume buttons.
-It provides quick and convenient access to the system volume controller directly from the notification panel.
+It provides quick and convenient access to the system volume controller directly from the notification panel

 This app is especially useful when: